 As Scott Adams, the creator of Dilbert comics, put it: forget about goals and focus on building a system instead.
 It doesn’t matter if your employees track time if they don’t do it the proper way.
 These are clear guidelines and procedures that everyone needs to follow to reap the full benefits of time tracking.
 But how do you set them?

 Suppose you’re managing a PR team and work on launching an event.
 Your team arrives at the event venue and starts their day by having a small chat with the contractors and sponsors.
-When exactly should they start tracking time – at their arrival or when the guests show up?
+When exactly should they start tracking time at work – at their arrival or when the guests show up?
 Does the time spent during event breaks count too?
 Should the time entries under 15 minutes be rounded or not?

 These are all questions that will pop up throughout the conversation.